The Executive Board

 Senior Economist at Civita.
 Mr Juel has held several positions at Kreditkassen/Nordea, primarily as chief economist.
 Previous experience at Norges Bank, the Ministry of Finance, Finance Norway, the EFTA Secretariat in Geneva and as advisor to finance ministers Rolf Presthus and Arne Skauge.
 Mr Juel holds a postgraduate degree in economics (Cand. oecon.) from the University of Oslo.

 First alternate.
 Appointed 4 March 2016 - 31 December 2019.
-Member of the Ownership Committee of the Executive Board.
+Chair of the Remuneration Committee of the Executive Board.